Koushik890/CricketStatsX11/README.md

-                                                          **CricketStatsX11**

-Hello, All Data Enthusiast, this is a Data Analysis Project on making the best 11-player team from ICC Mens T20 Cricket World Cup, 2022 or I simply call that CricketStatsX11.

-The project involves:-
+# 🏏 CricketStatsX11: Ultimate Data Analysis Project for Cricket Enthusiasts 🏏

+Welcome, Data Enthusiasts!
+Dive into the exhilarating world of cricket with **CricketStatsX11**, a comprehensive Data Analysis Project centred around the ICC Men's T20 Cricket World Cup, 2022.
+This project is not just about numbers; it's about celebrating cricket by bringing data to life.
+Whether you're a data scientist, a cricket fanatic, or someone curious about data-driven decision-making, CricketStatsX11 is your gateway to exploring cricket analytics like never before.

+## 🌟 Project Highlights:
-•	Python Pandas – For data cleaning and conversion from JSON to CSV
+- **Python Pandas:** Dive deep into data with Pandas for meticulous data cleaning and seamless conversion from JSON to CSV.

-•	Power Query – For data transformation
+- **Power Query:** Experience the power of data transformation, making your data analysis ready.

-•	DAX Measures -  To calculate Cricket Statistics like – Batting Average, Strike Rate, Bowling Economy, etc.
+- **DAX Measures:** With precision, Unlock cricket statistics, including Batting Average, Strike Rate, Bowling Economy, and more.

-•	 Power BI – For creating an interactive and visually appealing dashboard that will allow you to analyze different player statistics.

-Ultimately, one can analyze the player’s statistics and select the best 11-player team.
-My team contains (2 Openers, 3 Middle Order Batsman, 1 Finisher, 2 Spin Bowling All Rounders, and 3 Fast Bowlers)

-You can select your own best 11-player team by your analysis skill.

-**How to Run:-**
+- **Power BI:** Visualize data like never before with interactive and visually stunning dashboards that tell the story behind every statistic.

+## 📊 Analyze & Strategize:
+CricketStatsX11 invites you to analyze player statistics meticulously and craft your ideal 11-player team.
+Whether you lean towards a balanced team or prioritize a strong batting or bowling lineup, the choice is yours.
+Our recommended formation includes:
+- 2 Openers
+- 3 Middle Order Batsmen
+- 1 Finisher
+- 2 Spin Bowling All-Rounders
+- 3 Fast Bowlers

+Embark on this journey to discover hidden gems and strategize your unbeatable squad.

+## 🚀 How to Get Started:
+1. **Download the Project:** Grab the `.pbix` file to start with Power BI, which is available for both web and desktop.
+2. **Explore the Data:** Access the `.csv` file in the `t20_csv_files` folder for a deep dive into the data.
+3. **Visual Guide:** A PDF guide with dashboard screenshots is available to ease your journey through data analysis.

+## 📁 Download & Analysis:
-To run the project download the (.pbix) file and run it on Power BI web or Power BI Desktop.
+- **Power BI File (.pbix):** Ready for exploration on Power BI web or desktop.

-If needed, you can also download the (.csv) file from t20_csv_files folder.

-There is a pdf file also that contains the screenshots of the dashboard.
+- **CSV Data File:** Available for download for a hands-on data analysis experience.
+- **PDF File:** Contains insightful dashboard screenshots for your reference.

+## 🎓 Empower Your Analysis:
+CricketStatsX11 is more than a project; it's a journey into cricket analytics.
+By the end of this project, you'll have a deeper understanding of cricket analytics and the tools and techniques to select the best cricket squad based on data.

+Join us in this exciting adventure to combine data and cricket.
+Download CricketStatsX11 now and start your journey towards becoming a cricket data analyst expert!